-The religious and political environment of Jesus from Nazareth
+The Religious & Political Environment of Jesus from Nazareth

-While Christians emphasize that salvation is the cornerstone for Jesus’ execution on a Roman cross, many scholars point to the fact that execution on a Roman cross was a punishment reserved for rebellious non-citizens who threatened Rome’s imperial dominance — and that the historical context of the gospels gives us a Jesus who did the latter.
+While Christians emphasize that salvation is the cornerstone for Jesus’ execution on a Roman cross, many scholars point to the fact that execution on a Roman cross was a punishment reserved for rebellious non-citizens who threatened Rome’s imperial dominance — and that gospels describe a Jesus who did the latter when scrutizied using historical methodology and social science.
 Scholars look at the historically probable events in Jesus’ ministry in light of the fact that such behaviour would inevitably result in the death penalty.
 And while the gospels reveal a Jesus who had his own populist following, there are two outside groups who Jesus interacts with on a regular basis — namely, the Pharisees and the Sadducees.
-In order to fully understand the motives behind Jesus’ execution, one must understand who the Pharisees and the Sadducees were, how they were ideological, political and religious enemies, and how only the Sadducees had the power and influence to push Jesus’ execution through — despite the fact that many Christians erroneously believe that both groups were historically responsible for having Jesus killed.
+In order to fully understand the motives behind Jesus’ execution, one must understand who the Pharisees and the Sadducees were, how they were ideological, political and religious enemies, and how only the Sadducees had the power and influence to push Jesus’ execution through — despite the fact that many Christians argue that both groups were historically responsible for having Jesus killed.

 Historians understand that Pontius Pilate’s primary responsibility was the military dominance over a region that was a hotbed of political turmoil.
 Pilate’s power brokers were the Judean elite — namely, the Herodians and the Saduccean priests — who were supposed to mitigate between the Empire Pilate represented and the Judean people he policed.
 Herod Antipas was one of 4 Judean client-kings who inherited a region of Judea from his father, Herod the Great.
 Antipas was assigned to reign over Galilee, where Nazareth is located, and that assignement was given by the Roman Empire whom he was answerable to.
 That is to say that Pontius Pilate and Herod Antipas were colleagues who worked together to keep a potentially rebellious Judean state pacified.
-This is how Rome governed its far reaching provinces — instead uprooting their local giovernments and customs, Rome subjugated local rulers with the threat of a massive and powerful military.
-For the most religiously austere Jews, it was unthinkable for God’s people and His land to be subjugated by a pagan empire; for the elites, it was a pragmatic decision of choosing life over death in acquiescing to Rome.
+This is how Rome governed its far reaching provinces — instead of uprooting their local giovernments and customs, Rome subjugated local rulers with the threat of a massive and powerful military.
+For the most religiously austere Jews, it was unthinkable for God’s people and His land to be subjugated by a pagan empire; for the elites, it may have been a pragmatic decision of choosing life over death, and that they had the most the lose in the process.
 Shortly before Jesus enters the Judean scene, the Empire had trusted the Herodians to govern Judea exclusively.
 It wasnt until 23 C.E. that Rome sent Pontius Pilate to oversee a region that was becoming increasingly unsettled politically.

 How did the Herodians feel about Jesus?
 According to Luke 13:31, Herod Antipas wanted him dead.
 It’s important to note that John the Baptizer had suffered a similar fate at the hands of the Herodians when he was decapitated per the request of one of Herod’s mistresses.
 Jesus responded by calling the tetrarch a “fox”.
 As John’s example displayed full well, peasants who publicly dishonored client-kings of a military dictatorship were executed.
-It is no surprise that Jesus predicted his execution in the gospels many times.
-Ancient empires have a record of making fatal examples out of prophets who spoke the truth to their powerful leaders.
+It is no surprise that the gospels have Jesus predicting his crucifixion a number of times.
+Ancient empires have a record of making fatal examples out of those who spoke the truth to their powerful leaders.

 Additionally, it is noteworthy that it was the Pharisees in Luke 13:31–32 who warned Jesus of Herod’s fatal plans to kill Jesus, when a basic reading of the New Testament might lead one to believe that the Pharisees positioned themselves as Jesus’ enemies and betrayers.
 The synoptic gospels — the gospels attributed to Matthew, Mark and Luke — are saturated with interactions between Jesus and the Pharisees.
 Jesus ate inside of the homes of prominent Pharisees and fellowshipped around their dinner tables — an honor that the Pharisees did not normally extend to the ritually impure.
 Jesus interacted with the Pharisees often because, like Jesus, they were the commoners of ancient Judea, unlike the priestly Sadduccean elite who avoided interactions with the socially inferior and vulgar masses.
 Also, the Pharisees are mentioned in the synoptic gospels over 70 times, but they disappear during the betrayal and crucifixion accounts — with the exception of the Pharisee Nicodemus, who is mentioned as one of two who provided Jesus with a proper burial.